Conservatism in China: Persistence as neoconservatism

 Neoauthoritarianism lost favor after the 1989 Tiananmen Square protests and massacre.
-Henry He considers that, while June 4 halted the movement for democracy, because neoauthoritarianism avoids the issue of popular involvement, it would therefore be a downfall for it and General Secretary Zhao Ziyang as well.
+Henry He considers that, while 4 June halted the movement for democracy, because neoauthoritarianism avoids the issue of popular involvement, it would therefore be a downfall for it and General Secretary Zhao Ziyang as well.
 He considers it to have transformed into a kind of "neo-conservatism" after that.

 With the failure of democracy in Russia, and the good performance of Singapore, it would continue to infiltrate the upper echelons of the CCP as a neo-conservatism.
 Most associated with Shanghai intellectuals, Wang Huning, a leading advocate in the 1980s, would go on to become a close advisor to CCP general secretary Jiang Zemin in the 1990s.
 The neo-conservatives would enjoy Jiang's patronage.
+According to Christer Pursiainen, "Consequently, the CCP's transformation into a right-wing elitist party occurred during the 1990s under Jiang Zeming's [sic] reign."